When does human personhood begin?

 What a an ovum, spermatozoon and the resultant zygote (pre-embryo) look like:

 month between puberty and menopause -- totaling a few hundred in a lifetime.
 About once a year, a typical woman will release two ova instead of one.
 This can later result in fraternal twins being born.

 her body.
 Unless a couple is having difficulty conceiving, very little thought is given to the loss.
 Although the ovum does contain

 human DNA, there is a consensus that it is not a human person.
-They only have the potential to join with a spermatozoon and --
+They only have the potential to join with a spermatozoon, becoming human life, and --

-depending on one's beliefs -- either immediately or eventually become a human person.
+depending on one's beliefs -- either immediately or eventually becoming a human person.

 theoretically provide sufficient sperm to double the earth's human population, if a method could be found so that each spermatozoon could successfully fertilize a separate ovum.

 a microscope reveals them to be energetic swimmers.
 Essentially all of these will fail to fertilize an ovum.
 Again, unless infertility is a problem,